Contact us

 Is It Possible To Overdose On Clonazepam?

 According to Jonathan Brett and Bridin Murnion in their article “Management of benzodiazepine misuse and dependence” (Aust Prescr 2015;38:152–5), the dangers of benzodiazepines like Clonazepam include morbidity and mortality related to overdose.
 The risk is compounded by the drug’s potential for dependence and withdrawal symptoms, underscoring the need for careful prescription management and monitoring.
-The authors also highlight the importance of gradual tapering rather than abrupt cessation to mitigate withdrawal risks, which can include severe complications such as seizures.
+The authors also highlight the importance of gradual tapering rather than abrupt cessation to mitigate withdrawal risks, which include severe complications such as seizures.

 signs of clonazepam addiction

-Signs of Clonazepam Overdose
+What Are The Signs of Clonazepam Overdose?

 The signs of Clonazepam Overdose include: